Living and Working in Philadelphia

 Alejandra V. Contreras, PhD

-Associate Principal Scientist Postdoc, Fox Chase Cancer Center - Temple Health PhD, National Autonomous University of Mexico, School of Medicine Dr. Alejandra V. Contreras is a translational scientist with over 15 years of experience in the fields of genetics and genomics within the healthcare sector.
+Associate Principal Scientist, Merck & Co Postdoc, Fox Chase Cancer Center - Temple Health PhD, National Autonomous University of Mexico, School of Medicine Dr. Alejandra V. Contreras is a translational scientist with over 15 years of experience in the fields of genetics and genomics within the healthcare sector.
 Her career has been dedicated to enhancing the development of precision medicine and personalized therapies, with a focus on the identification and development of genomic biomarkers for drug development.
 Currently serving as an Associate Principal Scientist at Merck & Co., Dr. Contreras leads efforts in the Translational Molecular Biomarker-Genomics Laboratory to identify predictive biomarkers for oncology and immunology therapeutic areas.
 Before her tenure at Merck, her research at the Fox Chase Cancer Center was focused on the regulatory mechanisms that impacts lineage commitment and effector fate of gammadelta T cells using NGS analysis (ChIP-Seq and RNA-Seq), gene expression of non-coding RNA, and CRISPR/dCas9 system.
 Her research has resulted in over 30 publications in peer-reviewed journals.
-Elena Irollo, PhD
+Juliet Goldsmith, PhD

-Associate Director, Scientific Programs Postdoc, Jefferson University PhD, University of Erlangen, Germany PharmD and SpD, University of Naples Federico II, Italy Dr. Elena Irollo supports the development of AACR’s scientific and strategic initiatives, managing key aspects of the AACR Annual Meeting—the largest and most prestigious multidisciplinary cancer research meeting in the world—as well as other meetings and special programs.
+Associate Director, Scientific Programs, American Association for Cancer Research (AACR) Postdoc, Jefferson University PhD, University of Erlangen, Germany PharmD and SpD, University of Naples Federico II, Italy Dr. Elena Irollo supports the development of AACR’s scientific and strategic initiatives, managing key aspects of the AACR Annual Meeting—the largest and most prestigious multidisciplinary cancer research meeting in the world—as well as other meetings and special programs.
 In 2017, she moved to Philadelphia to pursue a postdoctoral position at Thomas Jefferson University, where she investigated the role of the tumor microenvironment in pancreatic cancer to identify novel therapeutic targets for this aggressive disease.
 She later joined Drexel University as a Research Associate, where her research expanded to exploring the effects of chemokines and immune mediators in brain tumor formation and progression.
 Dr. Irollo was subsequently promoted to Research Assistant Professor and appointed Co-Director of the Translational Research and Core Expert Support (TRaCES) facility at Drexel.
 In this role, she advanced translational research by establishing innovative models to study cancer metastasis and brain inflammation and fostering collaboration between scientists and clinicians.
-Beyond her scientific contributions, Dr. Irollo is deeply involved in her local community, serving as the Chair of Social Media Communications for the nonprofit organization PI-Philly.
-Elham Javed, PhD
+Beyond her scientific contributions, Dr. Irollo is deeply involved in her local community, serving as the Chair of Social Media Communications for the nonprofit organization PI-Philly. |

 |